TechLadies/guess-the-number-sinatra/README.md

 ### On Heroku

-1. Sign up for a Heroku account by clicking Sign Up in the top right corner.
+1. Sign up for a [Heroku](https://www.heroku.com) account by clicking Sign Up in the top right corner.
 2. After verifying your email and setting your password, proceed to the dashboard.
-3. Click on the New button on the top right, click Create New App button, leave the defaults and click Create App.
+3. Click on the New button on the top right, click *Create New App* button, leave the defaults and click *Create App*.
     ![](https://www.chenhuijing.com/filerepo/tl-ws2-heroku.png)
-4. For Deployment Method, select the Connect to GitHub option.
+4. For Deployment Method, select the *Connect to GitHub* option.
-5. Click the Connect to Github button and authorize Heroku to have access to your GitHub account information.
+5. Click the *Connect to Github* button and authorise Heroku to have access to your GitHub account information.
 6. Search for the guess-the-number-sinatra repository and click the Connect button.
-7. If you choose to Enable Automatic Deploy, then every time you commit a change to your repository, Heroku will deploy those changes.
+7. If you choose to *Enable Automatic Deploy*, then every time you commit a change to your repository, Heroku will deploy those changes.
 8. You can also choose to manually deploy your app.